huwg59/hw_slicekit_system/module_XA-SK-ETH100/README.rst

-The Ethernet Slice Card provides 100Mbps Ethernet connectivity to sliceKIT.
+The Ethernet sliceCARD provides 100Mbps Ethernet connectivity to sliceKIT.
 Combined with Ethernet xSOFTip, it allows XCORE multicore microcontrollers to be used in any embedded Ethernet system.
 You might want a TCP stack and webserver in your system, or maybe you need to provide highly responsive, low latency command and control over UDP, or even you own custom protocol.
-You might even want two Ethernet ports - XCORE gives you the flexibility to do it.
-HELLO POSSIBILITY!
+You might even want two Ethernet ports - xCORE gives you the flexibility to do it.

 Features
 --------

-   * 10/100Mb Ethernet phy
+   * 10/100Mb Ethernet PHY
    * RJ45 connector (cable not included)
    * MII interface to xCORE

-Standalone Demo
+Standalone demo
 ---------------
-The standalone demo for this slice card allows you to use xSOFTip to run a webserver on your xCORE multicore microcontroller.
-Using the TCP/IP and Webserver xSOFTip you can quicly extend this to provide Ethernet connectivity for any application.
+The standalone demo for this sliceCARD allows you to use xSOFTip to run a webserver on your xCORE multicore microcontroller.
+Using the TCP/IP and Webserver xSOFTip you can quickly extend this to provide Ethernet connectivity for any application.

 BUY NOW
 -------